OpenECAD: An Efficient Visual Language Model for Editable 3D-CAD Design: Generation of Datasets

 \subsection{Definition of the Code Format for CAD Operation Sequences}

 Mature CAD tools support a rich set of commands, most of which are simplified calls to collections of basic commands—for example, a rectangle is a collection of four line segments and some constraints.
 However, in practice, only a small subset of these commands is widely used.
 Therefore, we currently consider only the most basic and commonly used commands in our dataset (see Table~\ref{tab:cad_commands}).

+\textbf{Curve} operations include add line, arc, or circle, all of which use the most intuitive variables for definition (as shown in the definition method on the left side of Figure~\ref{fig:linearccircle}).

+\textbf{Sketch} operations include defining the reference plane directly using the origin, direction vector, and x-axis direction, or using existing features to define the reference plane.
+When using existing features, the inputs vary depending on the type, including: using the same reference plane as the reference extrusion, using the top face or the side face obtained from the extrusion.
+When using the side face, the corresponding line must be specified.
+These methods can determine whether to reverse the direction vector or rotate the x-axis.
+Sketch operations also include auxiliary functions such as obtaining the profile and the sketch.

+\textbf{Extrusion} operation requires inputs such as the sketch, operation type, extrusion type, and extrusion length.
+The operation types include simple extrusion, cut, or join with existing features, and the extrusion types include unidirectional or bidirectional extrusion.

 Due to the versatility of language models, extending the dataset later is relatively easy.

-\textbf{Sketch.} Sketch is the core of CAD operations.
-Extrusion is built upon Sketch.
-Curves and constraints form closed loops within a Sketch.
-Multiple closed loops make up the profile of a closed region.
-In our representation, the definition of Sketch begins with defining the sketch reference plane, similar to most CAD tools.
-We then maintain a list of loops and start drawing curves and adding constraints.
-Once a loop is completed, it is stored in the list.
-After all loops are completed, the corresponding profile is generated, and finally, the sketch is created based on the reference plane and the profile.
-The sketch reference plane is defined by the three-dimensional coordinates of the origin and the direction of the sketch's XY axes.

-\textbf{Curves.} In practice, we consider three types of widely used curve commands: drawing a line, drawing an arc, and drawing a circle.
-The line is defined by its starting and ending points, the arc is determined by its starting point, ending point, and midpoint, and the circle is specified by its center and radius.

-\textbf{Extrusion.} The extrusion command extrudes a sketch from a 2D plane into a 3D body.
-The extrusion type can be one-sided, symmetric, or two-sided with respect to the sketch plane.
-The command also specifies how to merge the newly extruded 3D body with the previously created shape using one of the operations: creating a new body, or joining, cutting, or intersecting with the existing body.

 All operation names are chosen to be as meaningful as possible to aid the language model in understanding and using them.
 With these operation commands, we describe a CAD model as a sequence of executable commands in code.
-The pseudo code corresponding to a pair of Sketch-Extrusion operations is shown in the Algorithm~\ref{alg:sketch-extrusion}.
+An example of OpenECAD code is shown in Algorithm~\ref{alg:sketch-extrusion}.